frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-powerTransmissions.md

 <div id="slide1" class="mySlides fade">
     <figure>
         <img src="/img/design-guide/stage1b/gears/gearReduction.webp" style="width:100%">
         <figcaption>1.
-To increase torque and reduce speed, the output gear must be driven with a smaller gear.
-In this example, a 12T gear drives an 84T gear.
-The output is 7x larger than the input, so the torque is increased by 7x while the speed is decreased by 7x.
+A 12T gear drives an 84T gear.
+The gear ratio is 84:12, which can be simplified to  7:1.
+The torque is increased by 7x while the speed is decreased by 7x.
 (Image source: <a href="https://docs.wcproducts.com/frc-build-system/belts-chain-and-gears/gears">WCP</a>)</figcaption>
     </figure>
 </div>

 <div class="mySlides fade">
     <figure>
         <img src="/img/design-guide/stage1b/gears/gearUpduction.webp" style="width:100%">
         <figcaption>2.
-To decrease torque and increase speed, the output gear must be driven with a larger gear.
-In this example, a 48T gear drives an 24T gear.
-The input is 2x larger than the input, so the torque is decreased by 2x while the speed is increased by 2x.
+A 48T gear drives an 24T gear.
+The gear  ratio is 24:48, which can be simplified to 1:2.
+The torque is decreased by 2x while the speed is increased by 2x.
 (Image source: <a href="https://docs.wcproducts.com/frc-build-system/belts-chain-and-gears/gears">WCP</a>)</figcaption>
     </figure>
 </div>